7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Keeping: Leather Bomber Jackets

-Year after year, there's one particular leather jacket style that everyone wants.
-Luckily (given that they're an investment), the buzzy style stays buzzy for a few years.
-In the past, shrunken moto jackets were all anyone wore, but in this day and age, it's oversized bomber jackets.
-It just doesn't get cooler.
+Year after year, there's one particular leather-jacket style that everyone wants.
+Luckily (given that it's an investment), the buzzy style stays around for a few years.
+In the past, shrunken moto jackets were all anyone wore, but in this day and age, it's oversize bomber jackets.
+It just doesn't get cooler than that.

 Shop Leather Bomber Jackets